-The spectral characteristics of the infrared bands are constrained by the atmospheric transmission as the SST retrieval requires the sensed signal to have a useful component originating at the surface, even though it is modified by the intervening atmosphere.
-As with the heritage instruments, the VIIRS bands used for SST retrieval are in two atmospheric transmission “windows” in the mid-infrared (3.5 μm < λ < 4.1 μm) and in the thermal infrared (10 μm < λ < 13 μm).
-The VIIRS bandwidths, being about 1μm, are more comparable to those of AVHRR, and are about twice as wide as the corresponding MODIS bands (Table 1).
+The spectral characteristics of the infrared bands are constrained by the atmospheric transmission: an SST retrieval requires the sensed signal to have a useful component originating at the surface, even though it is modified by the intervening atmosphere.
+As with the heritage instruments, the VIIRS bands used for SST retrieval are placed in two atmospheric transmission “windows” in the mid-infrared (3.5 μm < λ < 4.1 μm) and in the thermal infrared (10 μm < λ < 13 μm).
+The VIIRS bandwidths, being about 1μm, are more comparable to those of the AVHRR, and are about twice as wide as the corresponding MODIS bands (Table 1).
 The specified Noise Equivalent Temperature Differences (NEδT) have been exceeded on orbit for both MODISs on Terra and Aqua ((Xiong et al., 2009)) and for S-NPP VIIRS ((Xiong et al., 2014)).